huggingface/simulate/integrations/Godot/README.md

-## SimEnv with Godot
+## Simulate with Godot

 ### Install in Godot 4
 This integration has been developed for Godot 4.x.
 You can install Godot from [this page](https://godotengine.org/article/dev-snapshot-godot-4-0-alpha-11).
 Currently Godot4 is still in early alpha stage, therefore you will be able to find updates pretty often.
 Another solution is to build the engine from source using [this guide](https://docs.godotengine.org/en/latest/development/compiling/).

-The integration provided is a simple Godot scene containing a default setup (with a directional light and free camera) to connect to the TCP server and load commands sent from the SimEnv API.
+The integration provided is a simple Godot scene containing a default setup (with a directional light and free camera) to connect to the TCP server and load commands sent from the Simulate API.
 To load it:
 - Launch your Godot 4 installation
 - On the Project Manager, select `Import > Browse`
-- Navigate to the path of this repository and select the `integrations/Godot/simenv-godot/project.godot` file
+- Navigate to the path of this repository and select the `integrations/Godot/simulate-godot/project.godot` file
 - Finally click `Import & Edit`

-You can also copy the simenv-godot folder to a different place and load it from there.
+You can also copy the simulate-godot folder to a different place and load it from there.

 ### Use the scene
-- Create the `simenv` scene with a `'Godot'` engine, for example:
+- Create the `simulate` scene with a `'Godot'` engine, for example:
 ```
-import simenv as sm
+import simulate as sm

 scene = sm.Scene(engine="Godot")
 scene += sm.Sphere()